 Where is SAF made and what is the production capacity?

-Neste MY SAF is produced in Porvoo Finland and then finally distilled in Europe (Rotterdam) and in North America.
-It is then blended with fossil jet fuel to meet ASTM requirements for use as aviation fuel, before distribution to airports.
+Neste MY SAF is today produced in Porvoo, and going forward in Rotterdam and Singapore.
 Neste currently has an annual production capacity of 100,000 tons of SAF.
 With the Singapore refinery expansion on the way, and an additional investment into the Rotterdam refinery, we will have the capacity to produce some 1.5 million tons of SAF annually by the end of 2023.
-In addition, SAF is also produced today by other companies in North America/California, and in Europe/France; as well as there being a number of SAF production projects underway - both refinery conversions, and new to industry plants based on the different approved production pathways.

 Where do we source our raw materials and is there enough available?